-Change the starting directory
+Changing the starting directory

-The starting directory for all shells is the Windows User directory
+By default, the starting directory for all shells is the Windows User directory

-instead in your WSL profiles.
+in your WSL profiles.
 You can add the

-property to your WSL
+to your WSL distribution

-distribution profile object as shown below to override this setting.
+profile object as shown below to override this setting.

-Hide a profile
+Hiding a profile

 To hide a profile from the dropdown menu, set the